syphon5/syphon5com/content/post/scotts-cheap-flights-preview.md

 * Analysis: Build reporting mechanisms and visualize for storytelling

 ##### Project Limitations and Caveats
-Data source of truth is SCF deal emails: I have opted-in for receivng emails for every region since I subscribed.
+Data source of truth is SCF deal emails: I have opted-in for receiving emails for every region since I subscribed.
 I do not delete emails.
 I mark them as read and move on.
 This means that I should have every email SCF has every sent.
 There is a chance that some got caught in spam or were accidentally deleted.
 I'd be able to validate my counts in an ideal scenario.

 Capturing all intended data correctly: I'll be running data quality checks on samples of the deal data.
 We are working with semi-structured HTML data from email templates that the SCF team uses.
 The goal will be to extract, wrangle, and accurately capture all values to the best of my ability, but there is always a chance something isn't captured correctly.